SyPhase/SyPhase/README.md

-I make CSGO maps and Unity games
+I code, make games in Unity, and CSGO/CS2 maps.